tartabit/compact-binary-protocol/README.md

 Features:
 - Encoding helpers
 - Data model classes for location and sensor data
-- Packet classes for telemetry, configuration, power on, motion start/stop
+- Packet classes for telemetry, configuration, power on, update requests/status
 - Decoding helpers for responses and header parsing

 All multi-byte values are encoded using big-endian format.